martina-occhetta/AIDD_group-project/target2uni/README.txt

 About the csv file, it contains 14 columns, as 7 pairs, because we have 7 drugs, and each pair is named after DRUG's chembl id, not assay id!
 And we have XXX_target_id column, this is the ASSAY TARGET chembl ids of the drug, and XXX_target_uni_ids contains the UNIPROT ids of the assay targets.

 when you see something like 'no_uni_id!' this means this assay target does NOT have any uniprot ids.

+Update:
+apart from acceptable 7 drugs, the uniprot ids (of assay targets) of drugs which are SPECIFIC to AML are also uploaded to this folder, named 'AML_specific_uni_id_df.csv'